marcotesch/aws-keyrotation-enforcer/README.md

 The AWS SAM Deployment also creates the CloudWatch Event Rule that triggers the AWS Lambda function.
 The rule is at the moment configured to run at 8 AM UTC every day of the week.

-## Prerequisites in v0.2.0
+## Prerequisites in v0.3.0

-At the moment some manual steps are needed as prerequisites to get the notifications working with AWS SES in Sandbox Mode.
-Therefore in AWS SES the used source e-mail address and the technical contact e-mail addresses need to be validated.

-Validation of

-- Source E-Mail Address
-- Technical Contact E-Mail Address
+In v0.3.0 the verification and validation of AWS SES E-Mail Identities is automatically handled.

+> As the API enforces that a verification request could only be send once per second, the AWS Lambda Timeout needs to be set accordingly high to verify all used E-Mail addresses.

 As well the IAM entities using static credentials (in this case AWS IAM User) need to be Tagged according to the following Scheme